 A: USDA and HHS are adding some additional new steps in the process to develop the next edition of the Dietary Guidelines in response to the National Academies’ recommendations, stakeholder feedback, and our commitment to have a transparent, inclusive, and science-driven process.
 Many of the key steps to develop the Dietary Guidelines will remain.
 We will have an Advisory Committee.
 The Committee will review evidence and provide a scientific report to USDA and HHS, and USDA and HHS will then develop the Dietary Guidelines.
 Revisions to the Dietary Guidelines will be informed by the scientific report from the Committee and consideration of Federal agency input and public comments.
 Stay connected with us throughout this process at DietaryGuidelines.gov and sign up to receive updates.

 A: The Departments announced the members of the 2020 Dietary Guidelines Advisory Committee (see Press Release) in February 2019.
 The Committee will meet five times.
 All of the meetings will be open to the public; two meetings will include the opportunity for the public to provide oral comments to the Committee.
-The last meeting is tentatively scheduled for March 12-13, 2020.
+A webinar meeting on the Committee’s scientific report is tentatively scheduled for May 11, 2020.
 After this meeting, the Committee will conclude its work by submitting a scientific report to the Departments.
 Our goal continues to be to release the Dietary Guidelines by the end of 2020.

 We strongly encourage the public to stay engaged and participate in the Dietary Guidelines development process.
-Announcements, including information about meeting registration and registration to provide in-person oral comments at Meeting 4 in Houston, TX, will be made at DietaryGuidelines.gov, and through our list serv.
+Announcements, including information about meeting registration will be made at DietaryGuidelines.gov, and through our list serv.
 For more information on opportunities for public participation related to the Advisory Committee’s review, see our page on this topic.

 A: The National Academies committee identified five values to improve the integrity of the process to develop credible and trustworthy guidelines: